 Educating Staff on Infection Prevention and Control

-|Does the chiropractor have written policies and procedures|
+|Does your organization have written policies and procedures|

-regarding IPC education/training for staff?
+regarding IPC education/training for staff members?

 |Has an individual — for example, an infection preventionist or other qualified|

 staff member — been designated to provide IPC education/training?

 – Initially upon hire?